 All the reviews are very negative, but the module is self-contained and works well as far as it goes, which is in identifying file formats which were common ten years ago.
-It has more successes at identifying files than File::Type in my tests.
+In my tests, it had more successes at identifying files than File::Type.

-The formats it recognises are dated though, it doesn't recognise modern executable formats, XML, SVG, can't really distinguish when there are non-ASCII bytes in the file, but it does a better job than File::Type in several cases.
+The formats it recognises are dated though, it doesn't recognise modern executable formats, XML, and SVG, and it can't really distinguish when there are non-ASCII bytes in the file.
+Having said that, it does a better job than File::Type in several cases.

-But it seems nearly abandoned judging from the bug reports.
-Perhaps this module is ripe for adoption.
+But it seems abandoned, judging from the bug reports:

 Works for basic usage, but has quite a few problems.
 Plus it is not very performant.
 Doesn't seem to be maintained anymore.

 The currently recommended module in this area seems to be File::LibMagic.
 Other alternatives include File::Type (gives less useful results), File::MMagic::XS (also not actively maintained? long standing bugs like failure to parse system magic file still persists), Media::Type::Simple (only maps MIME type from/to file extension).

 This is a handy module for determining the the file type of a file by examining its contents.
 However, it some serious bugs (currently 19 are open), and hasn't been updated in two years.
 I personally ran into problems with bad results under mod_perl.

 I would strongly suggest looking for alternatives before using this module.
 If you just need to check common web image formats, File::Type::WebImages is a simple module for that purpose.
 It was written precisely because File::MMagic had problems in mod_perl.